-Restoration and Monitoring applicants invited to submit a full proposal to the NCRF whose project includes marsh restoration, living shorelines, floodplain restoration, beach or dune enhancement, or coral restoration will be asked to include a monitoring plan using the template tables provided below with their full proposal application materials.
-Make sure your budget provides for what is necessary to meet the project's monitoring plan.
+Restoration and Monitoring applicants invited to submit a full proposal to the NCRF whose project includes marsh restoration, living shorelines, floodplain restoration, or beach or dune enhancement will be asked to include a monitoring plan using the template tables provided below with their full proposal application materials.

 Begin by reviewing the monitoring metrics and protocols in the appendix that is relevant to the project proposal.
 Then use the Project Monitoring Plan Template appropriate to the project proposal and fill in the empty boxes in the template table.
 If monitoring will go beyond the NFWF requested metrics, applicants may add rows to the template table and enter "N/A" in the column titled "Difference to Recommended Methods and Protocols (if any)".
-If you have any questions at all, reach out to Kaity Goldsmith (kaitlin.goldsmith@NFWF.org).
+If you have any questions, reach out to Kaity Goldsmith (kaitlin.goldsmith@NFWF.org).